SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 In this example, the “administrator” user is added (by overwriting/saving) and “administrator2” user is deleted.

-Set the administrator’s name as key followed by “command” : “add” to add and “command” : “delete” to remove an administrator.
+Set the administrator’s name as key followed by “command” : “add” to add and “command” : “delete” to remove an administrator.
 You will need a password when adding an administrator.
 This json file will be read when launching ChOWDER and the administrator will be added or removed at that time.
 Once ChOWDER is launched and registered with the DB, there is no longer a need for the admin.json file.